Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 ## Future features
 * A brainteaser page with fun riddles as well as the option to view the answers to the riddles.
+* Authentication that allows logged in users to only leave a review on a product they have purchased.
+* Functionality to allow a super user to add blogs on the front end instead of via the django admin module.

 [Back to Table of Contents](https://github.com/Michelle3334/brainworks#table-of-contents)